The blog

 Notes on why the book is about measurement

-A short explanation of why I am spending the next few years writing The Measurement Trap.
+A short explanation of why we are spending the next few years writing The Measurement Trap.

 Read → -